attestantio/go-eth2-client/README.md

 Go library providing an abstraction to multiple Ethereum 2 beacon nodes.
 Its external API follows the official [Ethereum 2 APIs](https://github.com/ethereum/eth2.0-APIs) specification.

 This library is under development; expect APIs and data structures to change until it reaches version 1.0.
+In addition, clients' implementations of both their own and the standard API are themselves under development so implementation of the the full API can be incomplete.

 ## Table of Contents